Effective February 2, 2021

 Information We Collect Through the Site

-Many areas of our Sites require you to sign in or register for an account, during which we will ask for your name, email, country, state or province and telephone number.
-As a registered user on our Sites, we also collect your IP address, use geolocation services (with your permission) and collect information on how you use our sites.
+Many areas of our Websites require you to sign in or register for an account, during which we will ask for your name, email, country, state or province and telephone number.
+As a registered user on our Websites, we also collect your IP address, use geolocation services (with your permission) and collect information on how you use our Websites.

-We collect information about our customers, including prospective customers, and their employees when they make an inquiry, purchase our products, request support, and through administering our customer contracts.
-We collect this information both directly from our customers and from our third party distribution partners who sell our products.
-The personal data that we collect about our customers and prospective customers includes names, company name, email addresses, business contact information, and purchase history.
-If a customer registers to use the services available on our Site, we associate the information about their website usage with their personal data.
+We collect information about Website users when they make an inquiry, purchase products through our Websites, request support, and through administering agreements with third parties We collect this information both directly from our users and from our third party distribution partners who sell our products.
+The personal data that we collect about our users includes names, company name, email addresses, business contact information, and purchase history.
+If a user registers to use the services available on our Websites, we associate the information about their website usage with their personal data.

 How We Use Personal Information

 We use the information we collect for the following purposes:

 - To provide services to you, to provide information about our members’ products, to communicate with you about your use of services or our members’ products, to respond to your inquiries, to fulfill your orders, and for other customer service purposes.